Someone massages a poodle.

 Massage Set Up and Techniques

 It is important that your dog is resting in a comfortable spot, perhaps their favorite bed or on the sofa.
 For larger dogs, a blanket or quilt on the floor will suffice.
 It is also important that you are in a comfortable spot and relaxed as well.
 Be mindful of your positioning and be careful not to stress your lower back by leaning over your dog too much.
-Remember that you will be in this position for a long period of time, so it is imperative to not cause injury or strain yourself.
+Remember that you will be in this position for a long period of time, so it is imperative not to cause injury or strain yourself.

 Effleurage